The Continuous Tensor Abstraction: Where Indices are Real: Introduction

 \section{Introduction}

 Array programming has been a cornerstone in the history of computing, with its origin dating back to FORTRAN's introduction in 1957~\cite{fortran}.
-It remains integral to imperative languages like C/C++~\cite{c++}, Java~\cite{java}, Julia~\cite{julia}, and Python~\cite{python}, as well as specialized array-focused languages including APL~\cite{apl}, MATLAB~\cite{matlab}, TensorFlow~\cite{tensorflow}, and PyTorch~\cite{pytorch}.
-This paradigm forms the basis for compiler analyses, polyhedral transformation~\cite{pluto}, and loop vectorization~\cite{slp,supervectorize} aimed at optimizing array-based programs.
-Array programming also plays a vital role in performance engineering, employing techniques like loop tiling and reordering for enhanced software efficiency~\cite{halide}.
+It remains integral to imperative languages like C/C++~\cite{c++}, Java~\cite{java}, Julia~\cite{julia}, and Python~\cite{python}, as well as specialized array-focused languages and frameworks including APL~\cite{apl}, MATLAB~\cite{matlab}, TensorFlow~\cite{tensorflow}, and PyTorch~\cite{pytorch}.
+The array abstraction is simple, consistent across languages, and widely familiar from introductory programming courses.
+Many domains rely on multidimensional arrays and share a common set of tools built around it.